 9. It is wise to budget – Set your budget before you start, so you can know what to expect.
 Add a 5-10 percent contingency to cover things that come up along the way.
 Purchasing a kit also helps you to remain with your budget, as a contingency overrun is less likely with a kit.

 10. It pays to do your research – It is important to make sure you are committed to this housing form.
-Tour tiny houses, follow blogs online, and read anything you can about the latest designs, space saving built-in options, finishes and appliance to make sure you are fully aware of what you are getting in to.
-By taking time to make itt your own, and customized to suit your style and spatial requirements, it will be perfect for you.
+Tour tiny houses, follow blogs online, and read anything you can about the latest designs, space saving built-in options, finishes and appliance, top contractors and roofing options to make sure you are fully aware of what you are getting in to.
+By taking time to make it your own, and customized to suit your style and spatial requirements, it will be perfect for you.